PegasusResearch/pegasus/_sources/source/vehicles/pegasus/software.rst.txt

   .. admonition:: Warning

     This is the time where you should go grab a cup of coffe and wait for the compilation to finish.
 If the compilation fails due to NVIDIA Video Codec SDK, this is because OpenCV has a bug yet to be fixed regarding the latest version of the NVIDIA SDK.
-Just go to the file where the compilation is failing and replace the lines that are causing the error with the option provided bellow.
+Just go to the file where the compilation is failing and replace the lines that are causing the error with the option provided bellow - If the offending file is ``opencv_contrib/modules/cudacodec/src/NvEncoder.cpp``, replace the lines 126 and 185 with the pre-compiler if code directly above.

 2. Install the compiled library in the system